Zeeshan607/Events-management-system/README.md

 - Database: MySQL

-##Setup (via provided .sql database backup file )
+## Setup (via provided .sql database backup file )

-- Create database in mySQL with name of "event_management_system".
+- Create a database in MySQL with the name "event_management_system".
-- import the database .sql file and match phpmyadmin credentials in .env file.
+- import the database .sql file and match PHPMyAdmin credentials in the .env file.
-- Check the application code if node_modules and vendor folder is available, if not then run following commands in terminal 1. **npm install**, 2. **npm run build**, 3. **composer install**.
+- Check the application code if node_modules and vendor folder are available, if not then run the following commands in the terminal 1. **npm install**, 2. **npm run build**, 3. **composer install**.
-- After that before running application clear your browser cache completely to avoid cache conflicts, for application cache run 1. **php artisan optimize:clear** 2. **composer dump-autoload**.
+- After that before running the application clear your browser cache completely to avoid cache conflicts, for application cache run 1. **php artisan optimize: clear** 2. **composer dump-autoload**.
-- then just open app in browser using "php artisan serve" command or with custom virtual host name.
+- then just open the app in the browser using the "php artisan serve" command or with a custom virtual hostname.
 - Enjoy app.

 ## Default Admin credentials (if given database .sql backup file is used)